 The magic happens once the dessert is baking and the fruit juice mix with the rest of the ingredients to create a wonderful syrup that you'll want to eat with a spoon directly from the baking dish.

-- Cutting the peaches: you can slice them thinner, thicker, or cut them into rustic chunks.
-The thinner the more they will soften as they bake.
-I like to use them in thicker wedges, about 8 per peach so that they keep their shape while baking.
+- Cutting the peaches: you can slice them thinner, thicker, or cut into chunks.
+The thinner they are, the more they will soften as they bake.
+I like to use thicker wedges, about 8 per peach, so that they keep their shape while baking.

-- Peach skin: I peel some and some I leave with the skin.
-When they are in season usually the skin is thinner and I'm fine with leaving on some of it.
+- Peach skin: I peel some and leave others with the skin.
+When in season, the skin is usually thinner and I'm OK with leaving some of it.
 But this is up to your personal taste.

 - Flavorings: the peach mixture flavor can be customized.
 We use ground cinnamon and ginger.
 But you can also add a few drops of vanilla extract to make it mellower and/or orange zest to add another flavor layer.

-This is extremely easy to put together, as you simply stir the ingredients together in a bowl until you have a wet dough (images below).
+This is extremely easy to assemble, as you simply stir the ingredients in a bowl until you have a wet dough.

-- Melted butter: I love it for its flavor and because it makes the top crust very easy to put together.
-As opposed to working cold butter into the flour mixture as we do for the old-fashioned blueberry cobbler, for example.
-Simply melt and mix with the rest of the ingredients.
+- Melted butter: adds flavor and makes the top crust very easy to put together, as opposed to working cold butter into the flour mixture as we do for the old-fashioned blueberry cobbler.

-- Flavorings: you could add a little cinnamon or nutmeg to the biscuit mix before mounding it on top of the peaches.
+- Flavorings: add a little cinnamon or nutmeg to the biscuit mix.

 Vintage Kitchen tip: don't overmix!
-You don't want to develop gluten as it will make the biscuits tough.
+You don't want to develop gluten which will make the biscuits tough.
 Once the flour is incorporated, stop mixing.

 Assembling a cobbler

-Type of baking dish: I like to use a glass or ceramic baking dish for cobblers.
+- Type of baking dish: I like to use a glass or ceramic baking dish for cobblers.
 They can be square like in this recipe, rectangular like the pear cobbler, or oval like the blueberry cobbler.
 They all work just fine.
+This dessert is served family-style, so choose a cobbler dish you like to take to the table.

 Vintage Kitchen tip: if you feel you want more fruit or more topping, I recommend you adjust the amount of filling.
-It's easier to add or remove a few extra peaches than to adjust the biscuit dough.
+Adding or removing a few extra peaches is easier than adjusting the biscuit dough.

 Serving